 Yosemite’s historic and cultural legacy would not exist without the contributions of horses and mules.
-For more than a century, horses have helped rangers carry out patrols and ceremonial duties, while mules have played a vital role in transporting supplies to the backcountry.
-Yosemite’s hardy stock animals easily and quickly traverse varied surfaces, such as parking lots, rugged trails and even streams.
+For more than a century, stock animals have helped rangers conduct patrols, carry out ceremonial duties and transport supplies to the backcountry, quickly and easily traversing rugged terrain throughout the park.

 Completed in partnership with Yosemite National Park.